jgscott/learnR/creatinine/creatinine_bootstrap.md

 There are no fan shapes here; the residuals exhibit a similar scale of variation regardless of the fitted value from the regression model.

-The same plot above also gives us an answer to the third question: do the residuals look independent of each other?
+The same plot above, of the residuals versus the fitted values, also gives us an answer to the third question: do the residuals look independent of each other?
+Yes, they do.
 We do not see any obvious patterns of dependence, in which adjacent residuals look more similar to each other than far-apart residuals.